Treer/POpp/README.md

 however lines begining with "msgstr[_n_]" will not have their content expanded, and plural forms cannot be referenced with the brace notation.

-Output files are written in UTF-8
+Output files are written in UTF-8.
+If your source languages use unicode characters that your shell can't display, then avoid using pipes and stick with specifying an input file and an output file.
+(Or proceed very carefully)

 #### Options: